AnuragNtl/termux-tmux-nvim-keys/README.md

 For example:

-* Add a key which writes the current buffer in vim:
+* Add a key which writes the current buffer in vim (and does runs a `:wa` on swiping up the key)

 ```
 keyboard['vim_write']='{"display":":w", "macro": ":w\n", "popup": {"display": ":wa", "macro": ":wa"}}'